How collaborative teaching helps students

 Tell us about the Von Auer Collaborative Teaching Approach.

-The CTA helps teachers view their interactions with children as an intentional collaboration.
+The Von Auer CTA helps teachers view their interactions with children as an intentional collaboration.
 It fosters respect and including the child’s wishes, ideas and preferences even in challenging situations.
 Through the principles of positive psychology, flexibility and collaboration, teachers develop close relationships with students and assist them in navigating challenges with fun, patience and innovation.

-What are the six pillars of CTA?
+What are the six pillars of the Von Auer Collaborative Teaching Approach?

 - Be deeply respectful towards the student.
 Empathise with their thoughts, feelings and behaviours, and ultimately accept them as they are.